The Best Live Music and Concert Venues in New York CityNovember 17, 2015 - by Linda Sheridan

 Located on the Upper West Side, the 2,894-seat Beacon Theatre is considered to be Radio City Music Hall’s "older sister."
 The art deco-designed Beacon opened in 1929 as a venue for vaudeville acts, drama, opera and movies and is well regarded for its superior acoustics... (read more)

-Less than a year old, Barclays Center in Brooklyn is already one of NYC’s hottest new entertainment venues... (read more)
+Having recently turned three years old, Barclays Center in Brooklyn is already one of NYC’s hottest new entertainment venues... (read more)

 Lincoln Center for the Performing Arts